srlasher/pdstools/Home.md

 ## To analyze IH data

 Use `IHanalysis.py` to get insight into Interaction History (IH) data.
 This python file contains various methods each one providing certain visibility into the data.
 Simply import the IH data as a pandas dataframe into the jupyter file, then use various methods.
 An example is provided: `Example_IH_Analysis.ipynb`

-# Getting Started with the Java utils

-Included is an experimental tool to work with internal Cassandra.

-To build it, run `gradle allinone` in java/DDSUtil.
-To run, `java -jar java/DDSUtil/build/libs/DDSUtil-1.0-SNAPSHOT.jar`.
-The tool provides help.